ag-sanjjeev/ag-sanjjeev/README.md

 <h1 align="center">Hi :), I'm Sanjjeev</h1>

-<h3 align="center"><strong><i>I'm a PHP developer and Front-end designer from India.</i></strong></h3>
+<h3 align="center"><strong><i>I'm a PHP Web Application Developer from India.</i></strong></h3>

 ## &#9873; About Me
 I'm a self-reliant and passionate person.
-Who has the skills in PHP to create and handle the web applications.
+Who has the skills in Front-End Development and PHP to create and handle the web applications.
 Currently, I'm doing freelancing in PHP web application development.
 If you could wish to work for your project and I'm ready to work with you.
 Please reach out to me about the new start...

 ## &#9873; Skills